rian39/notes/james_will_to_believe_1960.md

 ﻿{James, 1960 #817}
 James, William.
 The Will to Believe, and Other Essays in Popular Philosophy, and Human Immortality.
 [New York]: Dover Publications, 1960.

+Hypotheses and options, 1.
+Pascal's wager, 5.
+Clifford's veto, 8.
+Psychological causes of belief, 9.
+Thesis of the Essay, 11.
+Empiricism and absolutism, 12.
+Objective certitude and its unattainability, 13.
+Two different sorts of risks in believing, 17.
+Some risk unavoidable, 19.
+Faith may bring forth its own verification, 22.
+Logical conditions of religious 1belief, 25.

 There are, then, cases where a fact cannot come at all unless a preliminary faith exists in its coming 25 {#knowing} {#belief}

 I, therefore, for one, cannot see my way to accepting the agnostic rules for truth-seeking, or wilfully agree to keeping my willing nature out of the game.
 28 {#belief} {#thought}